 If you say "it's me", you might have to concede that there are places where English uses the disjunctive objective form of the first-person pronoun ("me") where German uses the nominative ("ich").
 In other words, there's a contextual argument to be made.

 As for "you and I" versus "I and you", if you think the order is a grammatical problem (as opposed to a problem of style, politeness, or formality), you're probably mistaking familiarity with grammaticality.
-The function of "and" as a coordinating conjunction is to link two equivalent things.
+The function of "and" as a cumulative coordinating conjunction is to link two equivalent things.
 What's on one side of "and" should have the same grammatical and syntactical role as what's on the other, regardless of their order, particularly in a simple pairing of two words of equivalent syntactical status.
 If you change their order, the sentence shouldn't lose grammaticality, even if it does sound unfamiliar.

 Sometimes grammar isn't intuitive, even to native speakers, no matter their lifelong speech habits.
 It's not about mere feeling or familiarity, and it can require some actual analysis.
 And it's most certainly not simply what our elementary school teachers told us.